jonathan-vella/azure-local/README.md

 # Azure Local Documentation

+> **Disclaimer:** The information provided in this repository is for general guidance only and may not be accurate, complete, or up to date.
+Neither the contributors, repository owner, nor their employer assume any responsibility or liability for any errors, omissions, or outcomes resulting from the use of this documentation.
+Use at your own risk.

 This repository contains comprehensive documentation for deploying and managing various Azure services on Azure Local environments.
 Azure Local provides a way to run Azure services on-premises, giving you the benefits of Azure while maintaining data and workloads in your own datacenter.

 ## Repository Structure